josemarluedke/glimmer-apollo/docs/fetching/queries.md

 ### `onComplete`

-This callback gets called when the query completes execution and when the cache associated with this query is updated.
+This callback gets called when the query successfully completes execution and when the cache associated with this query is updated.

 ```js